Auburn Symphony

 • Review our music and educational outreach programming with a focus on inclusion.

-• Partner with other arts organizations who share a DEI learning journey and support their work and engage in collaborative projects.
+• Partner with other nonprofit organizations who share a DEI learning journey and support their work and engage in collaborative projects.

 Organization Data